natworks/anki_card_generator/README.md

 Enter a German word: weggehen
 Done!
 ```
 The output is a .txt file that one can upload to the Anki deck via their app.
-You should look something like: this:
+It should look something like this:
 ![Sample Card](sample.png)

-Note the a complementary English-German card is also created!
+Note that a complementary English-German card is also created!
 There's also a small function showing how to run this for more than one word at a time: [generate_multiple_cards.py](./generate_multiple_cards.py).

 This is was not "vibe-coded", but it was done fairly quickly, so bugs abound!🐛